MicrosoftDocs/visualstudio-docs/docs/python/debugging-python-in-visual-studio.md

 A debugging session starts with the **Debug** > **Start Debugging** command, the **Start** button on the toolbar, or the **F5** key.
 These actions launch your project's startup file (shown in bold in **Solution Explorer**) with the project's active environment and any command-line arguments or search paths that have been specified in **Project Properties** (see [Project debugging options](#project-debugging-options). **Visual Studio 2017 version 15.6** and later alerts you if you don't have a startup file set; earlier versions may open an output window with the Python interpreter running, or the output window briefly appears and disappears.
 In any case, right-click the appropriate file and select **Set as Startup File**.

 > [!Note]
 > The debugger always starts with the active Python environment for the project.
-To change the environment, make a different one active as described on [Selecting a Python environment for a project](selecting-a-python-environment-for-a-project.md).
+To change the environment, make a different one active as described on [Select a Python environment for a project](selecting-a-python-environment-for-a-project.md).

 ### Breakpoints